APNewsBreak: NHL adding iPads on benches for playoffs

-NHL coaches will have more technology on the bench than ever before as the Stanley Cup playoffs begin.
+NHL coaches have been given more technology on the bench in time for the Stanley Cup playoffs.

-Three iPad Pros will be available for coaches on every bench and officials will also have them to review coach’s challenges, The Associated Press has learned.
-All 16 playoff arenas have been outfitted with the iPads and also Macs for video coaches as part of a collaboration with Apple.
+The league is making three iPad Pros available for coaches on every bench and officials will also have them to review coach’s challenges, The Associated Press has learned.
+All 16 playoff arenas were outfitted with the iPads and also Macs for video coaches as part of a collaboration with Apple.

 This season, coaches have been able to use video monitors on the bench to help them decide when to challenge offside and goaltender interference situations.
-With the iPads, which were tested late in the regular season, they’ll have real-time video capabilities to show players their own shifts minutes after they happen as they discuss adjustments.
+The iPads, which were tested late in the regular season, provide real-time video capabilities to show players how they’re performing.

-The monitors had already become a game-changer for coaches, giving them more information on challenges and for player feedback.
-The technology will be even more valuable in the playoffs when goals are scarcer and the offside and goaltender interference challenges can decide a game — or a series.
+“By the time the player gets off his shift, that content is available within a minute, I guess, from the time it actually took place,” NHL executive vice president and chief technology officer Peter DelGiacco said.
+“Today generally speaking a lot of that would be done between periods and there’s a limited amount of time. … This kind of gives the coaches and the players real-time access so that they can make adjustments.”

 Most Read Stories